-Veritas Volume Manager (VxVM) volumes and disk groups can co-exist with LVM volumes and volume groups, but each device can only support one of the types.
+Veritas Volume Manager (VxVM) volumes and disk groups can co-exist with LVM volumes and volume groups.
+But, each device can only support one of the types.
 If a disk has a VxVM label, then the disk is not available to LVM.
 Similarly, if a disk is in use by LVM, then the disk is not available to VxVM.

-About Veritas Cluster Server
+About Cluster Server

-Veritas Cluster Server (VCS) by Symantec is a clustering solution that provides the following benefits:
+Cluster Server (VCS) is a clustering solution that provides the following benefits: